Oskar2133123/cursor-ide-setup/README.md

 > Cursor › Settings... › Cursor Settings › Rules › User Rules

-Here is a good starter set of User Rules that have worked for most of my projects ( sorted in order of importance ):
+Below is a good starter set of User Rules that have worked for most of my projects ( sorted in order of importance ):

 <details>
     <summary>➡️️ View: User Rules</summary>